vincentdephily/emlop/docs/CONTRIBUTING.md

 ## Sending patches

 Emlop is licensed as GPLv3, any contribution accepted into the emlop repo will have that license.
 Send pull requests via [Github](https://github.com/vincentdephily/emlop).
+Using AI is ok but must be mentioned in the PR.

 Run `cargo test -- --include-ignored` before submitting your code.
 A bugfix should probably include a new/updated unittest.
 Check `cargo clippy` hints.
 Format code using `cargo +nightly fmt`.
 The